 Under Jack’s direction after his retirement from Coastal, the Company, following final sale of its remaining properties to Coastal, Pester Marketing Company started over with the 7 Denver, Colorado convenience stores that remained under Pester control.
 Like the plucky German family that started over in the United States more than 100 years ago, Jack Pester and the Pester Company expanded yet again.
-Today, Pester Marketing Company is a vertically-integrated diversified petroleum marketer with a distinguished history.

 Rich Spresser joined the Company in 1994 and during the last 20 years has excelled at the day-to-day store operations, working tirelessly to foster growth in all facets of the Company.
 He is intensely loyal to Company goals as well as Company personnel.
 Now as president and CEO, Rich is responsible for the operations from company headquarters in Denver, Colorado.